wdiesveld/cf-ex-tinyqueries/README.md

   cf create-service tinyqueries free my-test-tinyqueries-project
   ```

 1. Edit the manifest.yml file.
 Change the 'host' attribute to something unique.
 Then under "services:" change "my-test-mysql-db" to the name of your MySQL service.
-This is the name of the service that will be bound to your application and thus available to TinyQueries.
+This is the name of the service that will be bound to your application and thus available to this application.
 Do the same for "my-test-tinyqueries-project"

 1. Push it to CloudFoundry.